-Motivation Letter Template
+Motivation Letter Template For CSC Scholarship

 Exploring the living world had become an enormous interest for me.
 That is why I guess my years in high school molded my decisions about my prospective career.
-Until then, I had considered a general spectrum spanning being a doctor, a biologist, a molecular biologist and geneticist and an ecologist.
+Until then, I had considered a general spectrum spanning being a doctor, a biologist, a molecular biologist and geneticist, and an ecologist.

 And voila!
 The DNA bands, otherwise invisible, mysteriously appeared!
-It was like solving the mystery of the map of King Solomon’s Lost Treasure; under daylight nothing is visible but under moonlight when the moon is full and nearest to the earth, the directions showing the way to the Treasure appear.
-In that instant I realized that, laboratories were still my playgrounds; having fun while exploring, which turned out to be my life style as the years passed by.
+It was like solving the mystery of the map of King Solomon’s Lost Treasure; under daylight nothing is visible but under the moonlight when the moon is full and nearest to the earth, the directions showing the way to the Treasure appear.
+In that instant, I realized that laboratories were still my playgrounds; having fun while exploring, which turned out to be my lifestyle as the years passed by.

 After a while, I felt that the classes and laboratory sessions were no longer sufficient to satisfy my hunger of exploring.
 Hence, starting from the second term of my undergraduate study, I volunteered in various projects in the research labs:

-In Dr Green’s laboratory, I was mainly introduced to practical techniques, learned how to handle laboratory equipments and how to work in a team as well as familiarizing with the fields of Cell and Molecular Biology.
-In Dr Brown’s laboratory, as an independent research student working on starfish oocytes, I learned how to read scientific papers, scientific thinking, troubleshooting, asking, testing and analyzing a problem as well as new techniques.
-It was Dr Brown who introduced me to Developmental Biology.
-As I finished the second
+In Dr. Green’s laboratory, I was mainly introduced to practical techniques, learned how to handle laboratory equipment and how to work in a team as well as familiarizing myself with the fields of Cell and Molecular Biology.
+In Dr. Brown’s laboratory, as an independent research student working on starfish oocytes, I learned how to read scientific papers, scientific thinking, troubleshooting, asking, testing and analyzing a problem as well as new techniques.
+It was Dr. Brown who introduced me to Developmental Biology.

-I would like to continue my education of biology, which started at the age of six, at Duke University.
-It is among the top ten universities of the world.
-The research conducted by the distinguished faculty in the Department of Cell and Molecular Biology is unique to just few places in the world and has been published in top journals.
-Moreover Duke University provides various subjects and advisors to the graduate students to choose for their study, especially in Developmental Biology.
+I would like to continue my education in biology, which started at the age of six, at Duke University.
+It is among the top ten universities in the world.
+The research conducted by the distinguished faculty in the Department of Cell and Molecular Biology is unique to just a few places in the world and has been published in top journals.
+Moreover, Duke University provides various subjects and advisors to the graduate students to choose for their study, especially in Developmental Biology.